 The Talocan cannot really be understood without the Sleepers.
 They originally settled in what is today Caldari space, in the Okkelen constellation, and are considered to be experts in “Spatial Manipulation and Hypereuclidean Mathematics.”
 The strange thing about the Talocan is that they appear to be, in some way, connected to the Sleepers.
 In many of the higher classes of wormhole space, Talocan ruins can be found interwoven with Sleeper structures.
 Whether the Talocan conquered the Sleepers, or vice versa, is completely unknown to us at this point.
 There is some evidence to suggest, however, that the Sleepers and Talocan eventually joined forces in wormhole space to fight some kind of disease.
 Some Sleeper sites in wormhole space are known as quarantined sites, and will even today broadcast warnings to stay away.
 The nature of the disease, whether it still exists, and whether it affected the Talocan, Sleepers, or both, are all matters of intense debate among the various RP groups.

-Jove.
+The last of the original civilizations are the Jove.
 One of the original colonists of the New Eden cluster, they survived the collapse of the Eve Gate quite nicely, as they had come through the Gate intending to be self-sufficient from the start, and managed to form the First Jovian Empire after just a few centuries.
 While many of New Eden’s colonists were dying because of their isolation, the Jove managed to kill each other quite a bit over their differing political and scientific views, since the Jove are apparently a rather fractious bunch.
 Nonetheless, the First Empire eventually spanned much of New Eden once they finally managed to learn to work together for a bit.
 And by “a bit,” I mean the First Empire lasted around 98,000 years.
 It's speculated that the Empire eventually collapsed because of the onset of a devil that still haunts them to this day: the Jovian Disease.
 The Jove, you see, were very big on genetic manipulation to attain what they saw as perfection.
 By the end of the First Empire, they had begun tinkering with our most basic instincts in an attempt to remove any negative emotion.

 However, no political system lasts forever, and the First Empire was no exception.
 A radical faction eventually seized control, and the Empire eventually collapsed under its own weight (warning: I’m a bit of a political science nerd so there might be a number of sidetracks on political theory).